Compound-QA: A Benchmark for Evaluating LLMs on Compound Questions: EXPERIMENTS

-To evaluate LLM's performance in answering sub-questions from different positions, We reorder Factual Statement questions within the understanding dimension and conduct experiments using LLaMA-3.1 and InternLM.
-We choose the Factual Statement questions as the sub-questions within these instances are relatively independent, and re-ordering them does not influence answering the sub-questions.
-Specifically, each data point contains three sub-questions, which we reorder to ensure that each sub-question appears at the beginning, middle, and end of the sequence, respectively labeled as 1XX, X1X, and XX1, which are described in the Appendix~\ref{sec:different orderings}.
-We then prompt the LLMs to answer these reordered compound questions.
+To evaluate LLM's performance in answering sub-questions from different positions, We reorder Factual-Statement questions within the understanding dimension and conduct experiments using LLaMA and InternLM.
+We choose the Factual-Statement questions because their sub-questions are relatively independent, and reordering them does not affect answers.
+Specifically, each data point contains three sub-questions, reordered so that each appears at the beginning, middle, and end of the sequence, labeled as 1XX, X1X, and XX1.
+We prompt the LLMs to answer these reordered compound questions.

-Table~\ref{tab:different_positions} presents the win rate for answering sub-questions in different positions.
-The results show that sub-questions perform best when placed in the first position, and performance declines as the position progresses.
-This is consistent with previous research findings that model performance steadily decreases as the number of sequential steps increases~\citep{chen2024sifo}.
+Table~\ref{tab:different_positions} presents the win rates for answering sub-questions in different positions.
+The results show that sub-questions perform best when placed in the first and last positions, with the first position generally yielding the highest performance.
+Performance tends to decline in the middle position, suggesting that the model's ability to process information is stronger at the beginning and end of a sequence, but weaker in the middle.
+This is consistent with previous research findings that LLMs exhibit weaker performance when handling information located in the middle of long contexts~\cite{liu2024lost}.